cenpa/freqfit/README.md

 - ~~models should have a function `loglikelihood` to compute the -2LL by summation instead of multiplying a bunch of little numbers together to get the likelihood~~
 - [x] add logging?
 - [x] ~~can we switch to `numba-stats`? (https://pypi.org/project/numba-stats/)~~ NO
+- [x] get warnings to go both to stdout and log
+- [x] double check that normalconstraint wants covariance matrix / what to put if only for a single variable? - `NormalConstraint` has `error` parameter that takes a list of 1 sigma uncertainties or a 2D covariance matrix in the case of multiple parameters.
+For a single parameter, must use uncertainty.
+- [x] compare parameter values and values in constraints to make sure they agree? put the value only in one place?
+- [x] check constraints to make sure that parameters are not duplicated across constraints?
+- [x] it's possible to pass in a config file where parameters are not labeled kind of correctly and iminuit will not use all of the parameters that the user might think it is using.
+This can be maybe problematic.
+The only way to be sure what parameters are being used right now is to look at the fitparameters of the Experiment/Superset or to go into each Dataset and look through their `model_parameters`.
+Some thinking needed...

 ### development help
 You can install the repository using `pip` as an editable file.
 Just do `pip install -e` while inside of `legendfreqfit/`.